 Secondly, what nonsense is it to think rabbits require a life in a stick dwelling among humans.
 This is consistent with the House Rabbit Society's view of domestic rabbits as cripples.
 It is also more pressure and guilt applied to pet lovers to make pet ownership more and more a chore, and less and less desirable.

 At some point, the burden may become too great.
-One small failure of oversight, one anonymous complaint, and the House Rabbit Society swoops in, accuses you of animal abuse, and removes every single animal from your care – dogs, cats, rabbits, chickens, gerbils, hamsters, all of them.
-A signature relinquishing all claim to the animals will be extorted from you under threat of thousands of dollars of fees and fines.
+One small failure of oversight, one anonymous complaint, and the House Rabbit Society swoops in, accuses you of animal abuse, and removes every single animal from your care – dogs, cats, rabbits, chickens, gerbils, hamsters, goats, all of them.
+A signature relinquishing all claim to the animals will be extorted from you under threat of thousands of dollars of fees and fines, PER DAY.
 Before you can say good grief, they are all spayed, neutered, and adopted out to “forever homes.”
 No matter that yours WAS a forever home.
 The House Rabbit Society will use a circus of publicity from start to finish to beg for donations and refill their war chests.
 People will flock to “rescue” your animals that never needed rescuing in the first place.

 This scenario has played out hundreds of times, and it is still playing out in multiple court cases right now.
 Don't think they won't do the same to you.
 They will.
 In a heartbeat.
 It is part of their goals, falling under the heading of "assisting humane societies," those quasi-official groups employing Animal Control Officers who are relied upon by Police Departments and given nearly carte-blanche authority to make your life a living hell should charges of animal cruelty be made.

 Lastly, the HRS wants veterinarians to be the sole repository of health wisdom for your domestic rabbits.
 Interestingly, both the HRS and veterinarians know that 95% of rabbit health challenges can be properly and well-addressed by any rabbit breeder with experience or access to the internet.
 One of the better resources (if I do say so myself!) is Rabbit Raising Problem Solver, which draws both from wide experience and many internet sources, and then presents the gamut of rabbit questions and diseases and what to do about them in a single volume.
-Yes, even the book recommends consulting a vet when you need to, which is how it should be.
+Yes, the book does recommend consulting a vet when you need to, which is how it should be.
 Why the House Rabbit Society should think otherwise may be due to a goal of making it harder and harder for you and me to own and enjoy our pet rabbits.

 This and the next point are focused on redefining both the rabbit species and their characteristics.